Baler Belt Models

 Internet hay exchanges have been around since the 1990s.
 As in any transaction, there’s always the potential for fraud — on both sides.
 But by exercising common sense, seller and buyer can launch a mutually advantageous business relationship online.

 Whether you’re the seller or the buyer, fire up your search engine and type in such keywords as “internet hay exchange” or buy (sell) hay online.
-A sizeable hit list will pop up.
-Here are a few examples (provided without endorsement):

 These sources operate nationally, with search options listed by state.
 Several of these clearinghouses include the Canadian provinces.
 Many will post â€œhay for saleâ€ notices for free.
 Others require nominal subscription fees covering multiple text listings and photographs.